lbdyck/qtab/README.md

 # Valid Commands
 ```
-  Find xxx       to find a table with xxx
+  Find xxx       to find a table with xxx in the table name
   REFresh        to refresh the table of open tables
 ```